 Location: Spiegelsberg 5, 3362 Mauer

-Theoretical part in the morning: in the dome room of the Steinkraft company
+Theoretical part in the morning: in the dome room of Steinkraft company

 Humus, the foundation of life on Mother Earth.

-No matter what field of study or perspective we use to approach research into the vital connections of life, if we dig deep enough, we always find ourselves at or in the ground.
+No matter what field of expertise or perspective we approach the research of vital connections of life with, if we delve deep enough, we always find ourselves at or in the soil.

-As soon as we explore the humus more deeply, we delve into the fascinating world of minerals, microorganisms, electrons and magnetism.
+As soon as we explore humus more deeply, we immerse ourselves in the fascinating world of minerals, microorganisms, electrons, and magnetism.